japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamSinkProvider.md

 |===

 [[implementations]]
-NOTE: <<spark-sql-streaming-KafkaSourceProvider.md#, KafkaSourceProvider>> is the only known `StreamSinkProvider` in Spark Structured Streaming.
+NOTE: [KafkaSourceProvider](kafka/KafkaSourceProvider.md) is the only known `StreamSinkProvider` in Spark Structured Streaming.